Preimage resistance, second preimage resistance, and collision resistance are properties of the hash function.

 In practice, this definition is the nearest modeling of the hash functions because you will be the one to first fix the selection of the hash functions.
 Then you will invite the attacker to check for the preimage at a random message.

 According to the third definition of preimage resistance, one of the hash functions is randomly selected first and also in a uniform manner.
 Then a message is selected uniformly from the strings of the given length.
 After that, the output value is computed and challenged by making use of the determined message formula and hash function selection.
 The last thing to do is to give the output value along with the hash function selection to the attacker for them to show the value.
 Thus, if the outcome indicates that the first is preimage resistance, the attacker won.

 Second Preimage Resistance

 Second preimage resistance, which is also one of the hash function properties, can be referred to as “weak collision resistance.”
-This property can be infeasible when it is computed which makes it difficult to locate the input of the second distinct which has the same output as the given input.
+This property can be infeasible when it is computed, which makes it difficult to locate the input of the second distinct that has the same output as the given input.

 Second preimage resistance has the same features as preimage resistance.
 It is also a one-way hash function.
 Nevertheless, second preimage resistance is developed for functions that have the same domain of input and output or that are similar.

 Before a hash function can be considered to be second preimage resistant, it needs to have a minimum required length that is not less than 90 bits.
 Many times, second preimage resistance is mistaken as first preimage resistance because of the similarities they share.
 For instance, imagine a hash function is given and it is second preimage resistance, but the resistance is not preimage.
 The outcome of such a result might be contradictory which implies that you will have to get preimage resistance before you can get second preimage resistance.